geduardo/SPARC/README.md

 ## Acknowledgments

-This work was developed as part of research on applying reinforcement learning to manufacturing processes.
+This work was developed as part of research on applying reinforcement learning during the PhD Thesis of Eduardo Gonzalez Sanchez at ETH Zurich.